Variable valve timing (VVT) systems, do exactly what they say, they vary the valve timing.

 But, nowadays many engines can change, when their valves open, how much they open and for how long.

-So, these systems are complex, and it’s essential that you change your engine oil at the recommended intervals.
-So, make sure you are using, the correct weight and viscosity that’s in your manufacturer’s recommendations.
-Consequently, the solenoids that control (VVT) systems, can easily be damaged by improper lubrication.
+So, these systems are complex.
+And, it’s essential that you change your engine oil, at the recommended intervals.
+Also, make sure you are using, the correct weight and viscosity, that’s in your manufacturer’s recommendations.
+Above all, the solenoids that control (VVT) systems, can easily fail, by improper lubrication.